 To engage in Parkour, beginners should start by developing fundamental physical attributes such as strength, agility, and flexibility through regular conditioning exercises.
 Running and practicing basic bodyweight movements like squats, lunges, and jumps help build a solid foundation.

 Aspiring traceurs should focus on honing their running and landing techniques, gradually incorporating precision jumps and rolls to mitigate impact.
-Fundamental skills such as quadrupedal movement and basic vaults are essential for fluidity in navigating obstacles.
+Fundamental tricks and skills such as quadrupedal movement and basic vaults are essential for fluidity in navigating obstacles.

 Safety is paramount, so learning proper landing techniques and gradually progressing to more advanced movements is crucial to prevent injuries.
 Studying Parkour through online tutorials or, ideally, under the guidance of an experienced practitioner or coach helps grasp the philosophy and principles behind the discipline.